AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video.md

 **Responsive Embedding with Width and Height Defined**

-In case of responsive embedding with width and height defined, the web page styling is different.
+If there is responsive embedding with width and height defined, the web page styling is different.
 It provides both sizes to the `"holder"` DIV and center it in the browser window.
 Also, the web page sets the size of the `HTML` and `BODY` element to 100 percent.

 ```
 <!DOCTYPE html>